Mr-sB/CustomizationInspector/README.md

 * Serialize dictionary class to easy edit in inspector.
 * Redraw `Vector4` and `Vector4Int` inspector.
 * Add Copy and Paste button on `AnimationCurve` inspector.
-* An attempt to mimic the ReorderableList within Unity while adding some extended functionality.

 ## Effect
 * CommonAttributes